 Pane Casereccio

 In Rome, we fell in love with the pane di Genzano, which has a deep brown, crunchy crust and a light crumb.
-This below is not a proper recipe for pane di Genzano, but the result is similar.
-I will be experimenting with other recipes in the meantime.
-For example, the pane di Genzano uses a flour with less protein for an even lighter center, but I might prefer mine more.
+Below is not a proper recipe for pane di Genzano, but the result is very close.

-Note that this bread dough requires a minimum of 20 hours to rise, so plan ahead!
-I usually start around noon the day before, then end up cooking it before dinner the next day.
+Note that this bread dough requires a minimum of 28 hours to rise, so plan ahead!
+I usually start late morning the day before, then end up cooking it late afternoon the next day.

 Bread Dough Made Without Starter or Kneading: